 - Funding for IRB review

 - The EMRC will either approve the study or request changes.
-If approved, a letter will be provided to the study team.
+If approved, the signed feasibility letter will be provided to the study team.
 This letter must be submitted with the IRB application.

 A well-structured protocol helps the EMRC efficiently review the study, the IRB efficiently review the study, and the research team ensure reliable and rigorous methods.
-The UW Health Sciences IRB has guidance for investigators within the “New Investigators Guide”.
-Alternatively, the EMRC has a protocol template that can be used for this purpose.
-Please contact the office for this template.
+The UW Health Sciences IRB has guidance for investigators, including a new Investigator Manual, and it is recommended that you review the numerous resources on their website.

-The ED Research Associate (EDRA) program is a resource for researchers who wish to efficiently and effectively recruit subjects in the ED.
+The ED Research Coordinator (EDRC) Program is a resource for any researchers who wish to efficiently and effectively recruit subjects in the emergency department.
+Researchers from outside the Department of Emergency Medicine may request the use of study coordination services.